Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Introduction

-However, this approach is inadequate for more rigorous time-domain simulations that take into account the nonlinear couplings.
-The main reason is that the photocurrent resulting from freely moving photocarriers radiates low-frequency EM waves out of the optical source spectrum.
-Such low-frequency components can be strong in many devices, such as THz PCAs that are designed for converting optical energy to THz radiations~\cite{Darrow1992, Benicewicz1994, Kim2006, Loata2007, Chou2013}, but their photon energy $E^{\mathrm{ph}} = h \nu$ is not high enough to excite photocarriers, where $h$ is the Planck constant and $\nu$ is the frequency.
-Physically, the corresponding absorptance of the optoelectronic material is high at optical frequencies but negligible at low frequencies~\cite{Blakemore1982, Levinshtein1996, Sehmi2017}.
-However, the time-dependent Poynting vector contains the power flux of the low-frequency components.
-Hence, the generation rate calculated from the Poynting vector is overestimated.
-Furthermore, the excessive photocarriers produce stronger low-frequency EM waves, leading to regenerative feedback.
+One cannot directly adopt this Poynting vector-based approach to time-domain simulations where the nonlinear (two-way) coupling between the Maxwell and the drift-diffusion equations is fully accounted for.
+In this type of simulations, the field distribution includes the optical fields as well as the low-frequency fields that are generated by the photocurrents.
+These low-frequency fields are strong in the photoconductive devices designed to generate THz radiation from optical fields~\cite{Darrow1992, Benicewicz1994, Kim2006, Loata2007, Chou2013}, but their photon energy, which is proportional to frequency,, is not high enough to excite photocarriers.
+The corresponding absorptance of an optoelectronic material is high at optical frequencies but negligible at low frequencies~\cite{Blakemore1982, Levinshtein1996, Sehmi2017}.
+Therefore, the generation rate calculated from the time-dependent Poynting vector, which takes into account the optical as well as the low-frequency fields, is overestimated.
+In return, this overestimated generation rate yields stronger photocurrents and low-frequency fields.
+This feedback loop eventually leads to an inaccurate and even divergent/unstable solution.

-In this work, we propose a new approach to calculate the space-time-dependent generation rate of photocarriers in optoelectronic materials.
-First, the optoelectronic material is modeled with the Lorentz dispersion model~\cite{Taflove2005} that accounts for the optical absorption.
-The Lorentz model is formulated with an auxiliary differential equation (ADE) method in which the polarization current density is directly updated in the time integration.
-Then, the photocarrier generation rate is calculated using the instantaneous power dissipation expressed in terms of the polarization current density~\cite{Cui2004}.
-In the coupled Maxwell-DD system, the polarization current and photocurrent, which are responsible for the photon absorption and the low-frequency EM wave radiation, respectively, are updated separately in the ADE and the DD model.
-PCD simulation examples show that the proposed approach is more accurate than the Poynting vector-based model and is stable even when the generated low-frequency component is strong.
+This work proposes a new approach to calculating the space-time-dependent photocarrier generation rate in optoelectronic materials.
+This approach considers the material dispersion near the optical frequency corresponding to the bandgap energy of the optoelectronic material.
+During the time integration, the generation rate is calculated using the instantaneous power dissipation (which is equal to the optical absorption) expressed in terms of this polarization current density associated with the dispersion model~\cite{Cui2004}.
+The proposed generation rate model is applied to a multiphysics model for optoelectronic devices that is formed by a coupled system of the Maxwell and the drift-diffusion equations.